 Our growth plan includes the introduction of new systems.
-For example, we are seeking to penetrate the roll-to-roll, or R2R, market with the commercial launch of our Allegro system, which is targeted to occur within the next 18 months.
-We are also seeking to expand our presence in the industrial market with the commercial launch of our Vulcan system, which is targeted to occur within the next 24 months.
+For example, we are seeking to continue to penetrate the roll-to-roll, or R2R, market with our Allegro system, which we began selling commercially in the second quarter of 2015.
+We are also seeking to expand our presence in the industrial market with the commercial launch of our Vulcan system, which is targeted to occur in the second half of 2016.
 The process of developing new or improved solutions is expensive, complex and involves uncertainties.
 The success of new or improved solutions depends on several factors, including appropriate component and raw materials costs, timely completion and introduction, reliability and stability, differentiation of new or improved solutions, and market acceptance.
 There can be no assurance that we will be successful in developing and marketing our new or improved solutions in a timely manner or that our new or improved solutions will adequately address market demands.
 Furthermore, we may experience unanticipated delays in the availability of new or improved solutions, and may fail to meet customer expectations with respect to the timing of such availability.

-Our Allegro system, which we expect to launch commercially in the next 18 months, may not achieve market acceptance or gain adequate market share.
+Our Allegro system, which we began selling commercially in the second quarter of 2015, may not achieve market acceptance or gain adequate market share.

-Our Allegro system, which is currently in beta testing, is our first R2R printing system.
+Our Allegro system is our first R2R printing system.
 Although the Allegro is based on the technology used in our DTG printing systems and we have experience in marketing our systems and ink and other consumables to the DTG printing market, the Allegro is our first R2R system.
-The market for digital R2R printers is more mature than the market for digital DTG printers, and we expect to face significant competition from major textile printer and ink manufacturers in the R2R market, such as MS Printing Solutions SRL, Reggiani Macchine S.P.A., and Durst Phototechnik AG.
-In addition, we expect to focus marketing efforts for our R2R systems towards customers with more capital-intensive operations, such as fabric converters, who source large quantities of fabric and convert untreated fabrics into finished materials to be sold to garment and home décor manufacturers.
+The market for digital R2R printers is more mature than the market for digital DTG printers, and we face significant competition from major textile printer and ink manufacturers in the R2R market, such as Dover Corporation, Electronic for Imaging, Inc., and Durst Phototechnik AG.
+In addition, we expect to continue to focus marketing efforts for our R2R systems towards customers with more capital-intensive operations, such as fabric converters, who source large quantities of fabric and convert untreated fabrics into finished materials to be sold to garment and home décor manufacturers.
 This differs from the customer base that we currently serve in the DTG market.
-We cannot ensure that the significant investments that we have made in distribution, sales and customer service teams in preparation for the launch of the Allegro will enable us to market, sell and distribute the Allegro as planned.
-Market acceptance of the Allegro will depend on, among other things, the system demonstrating a real advantage over existing printers, the success of our sales and marketing teams in creating awareness of the Allegro, the sales price of the Allegro relative to alternative printers, customer recognition of the value of our technology, the effectiveness of our marketing campaigns, and the general willingness of potential customers to try new technologies.
+We cannot ensure that the significant investments that we have made in distribution, sales and customer service teams to launch the Allegro will enable us to continue to market, sell and distribute the Allegro as planned.
+Market acceptance of the Allegro will depend on, among other things, the system demonstrating a real advantage over existing printers, the success of our sales and marketing teams in creating awareness of the Allegro, the sales price and the return on investment of the Allegro relative to alternative printers, customer recognition of the value of our technology, the effectiveness of our marketing campaigns, and the general willingness of potential customers to try new technologies.
 In the event that we are unable to achieve market acceptance of the Allegro, our growth and future prospects may be adversely affected.